IWSLT/IWSLT.github.io/_pages/2023/shared-tasks/offline.md

 ## Test Data

-Data will be released in January.
+Data will be released in January.{: .notice--info}

 <!-- Details description of the data and links to download -->